 "Then Peter got down out of the boat, walked on the water and came toward Jesus.
 But when he saw the wind, he was afraid and, beginning to sink, cried out, 'Lord, save me!'"1

-I'm sure you've seen the TV ad where a fellow is walking merrily along the sidewalk (footpath) minding his own business when he looks up and sees an attractive woman coming towards him.
+A while back there was a television ad where a fellow is walking merrily along the sidewalk (footpath) minding his own business when he looks up and sees an attractive woman coming towards him.
 As he fixes his gaze on her, he is suddenly and rudely awakened as he walks directly into a lamppost.
 If this were true, one could just imagine the woman in question being highly amused.

 I know I've certainly walked into things when I was looking in the wrong direction . . . or even worse, when I was looking in the right direction but my mind was on something else.